maxim-saplin/flutter_python_starter/README.md

 ## 3. Dart and Python boilerplate

-Run `zsh prepare-sources.sh --proto ./service.proto --flutterDir ./app --pythonDir ./server` in terminal.
+Run `./prepare-sources.sh --proto ./service.proto --flutterDir ./app --pythonDir ./server` in terminal.
+For Windows:
+ - Use Git Bash
+ - For the first run (when dependencies are created) you will need admin right for the shell (run as Administrator Bash or VSCode)

 What it does is:
 1. Installs all dependencies: